ATSiem/onyx/backend/onyx/connectors/azure_devops/README.md

    - You don't need to manually enter the Azure DevOps URL
    - The connector automatically builds the URL using your organization and project names
    - Just enter the organization name (the part after `https://dev.azure.com/`) and project name

+5. **Git Commits Not Appearing**:
+   - Ensure your PAT has "Code (Read)" permission
+   - Check that "Content Scope" is set to "Everything" in the connector configuration
+   - Verify your project actually has Git repositories with commits
+   - If using a repository filter, confirm the repository names are correct
+   - Note: If you're configuring via the API or scripts, the content_scope value is case-insensitive - both "everything" and "Everything" will work.

 ### Testing the Connection